You – the most important person in your life.

-When was the last time that you sat to reflect upon the role you play and how you choose to play it – and the costs of those choices?
+When was the last time that you reflected upon the role you play and how you choose to play it – and the costs of those choices?

 - What technology do you rely upon – does it give you the output and efficiencies you need every day?

-- What people do you engage – are they skilled in the right areas and of the same values as the organisation?
+- What people do you engage – are they skilled in the right areas and of the same values as the organization?

 - What effort do you expend every day – does it wisely vary to match your wellbeing and energy?

-- What is your measure of success – for you – as per your personal values?
+- What is your measure of success – for you – as per your values?